SylvainMontagny/LoRaBAC/README.md

-        "instanceNum": INSTANCE_NUM,    // Number, BACnet object instance number "dataDirection": "downlink",   // String, Direction of the BACnet Object "downlinkPort": 10,             // Number, LoRaWAN downlink Port "downlinkPortPriority": "low",  // String, Priority level of the downlink : ["low", "high"] "objectToCompareWith": "usedTemperature", // String, The name of the uplink object to compare with to know if a downlink is needed
+        "instanceNum": INSTANCE_NUM,    // Number, BACnet object instance number "dataDirection": "downlink",   // String, Direction of the BACnet Object "downlinkPort": 10,             // Number, LoRaWAN downlink Port "downlinkPortPriority": "low",  // String, Priority level of the downlink : ["low", "high"] "downlinkStrategie": "STRATEGIE" // String, Strategie used to know if a downlink is needed : ["noDownlink", "onChangeOfValue", "compareToUplinkValue"]
+        "uplinkToCompareWith": "usedTemperature", // String, The name of the uplink object to compare with for the "compareToUplinkValue" strategie
         "value": null                   // Number, LoRaWAN payload value <> BACnet object present value.
         },
     "BACNET_OBJECT_NAME_2": {